Meet the Cast

-I’m Mary Jo – the Momma, Wife, Farmer, Artisan of these parts.
-This is my family.
+I am the Artisan, Farmer, Momma, and Wordsmith of these parts.
+This is my homestead.
 A quick glance at the blog’s categories will tell you who we are.
 We got sheep.
-We got bees.
+We got hogs.
 We got chickens.
 We got all livestock, we got all livestock.
 (We like Lead Belly.)
+I harvest the wool from these carefully curated sheep and transform it into my This is Wool. line of artisanal yarn and fibers.

 We create our own reality here on the Acres.